kbjakex/tiralab-calculator/documentation/week-6-report.md

 are integers, I can also implement bitwise operators for example, and because the library lets me pick the precision at runtime for each value, I can in theory have the user enter the desired output precision.
 Assuming I do have time for that anyways.

-Time spent this week: roughly 10 hours.
+Time spent this week: roughly ~~10 hours~~ 12.5 hours.

+**Edit** @ 11.38 PM: Things are actually looking a lot better now, and I pushed a version that does work, I can't really find inputs that wouldn't work right now.
+Still a lot to be implemented, though.

 ### Next steps